-This Captain’s Fish Pie has to be a new fall favorite for our family, while not an actual pie it IS cheesy comfort food at it’s best, with a healthy dose of omega 3s too.
+This Alaskan Fish Captain’s Fish Pie recipe has to be a new fall favorite for our family, while not an actual pie it IS cheesy comfort food at it’s best, with a healthy dose of omega 3s too in your Alaska Salmon.

 As an Alaskan mom I’m always looking for new recipes for salmon, the fish we all have so much of that our kids may riot by mid-march if we serve it again.
 I grew up here, we ate so much salmon that I couldn’t stand to look at salmon for about 10 years after I left home, thankfully that’s passed now and I love salmon again.
 I want my kids to enjoy salmon not dread it, so I try to change it up and keep it new.
 Imagine my happiness at coming across a new to me recipe over at Frugal Queen for a Fish Pie, now she called Eye Eye Fishy Pie which was a real turn off to me (and kids) so I changed the name to something more appealing, Captain’s Fish Pie.